-Most Revolutionary (the first serialized novel of this substack) with its eponymous characters Jenna Ryzcek and Jasmine Maldonado, imagines and reimagines a kind of new and parallel revolutionary moment, one in which revolutionary consciousness, imagination, and acts might bring about a far more livable and humane world — in face of the current human, animal, and ecology extinction-level climate collapse and nuclear threats, genocide, and boundless other forms of death and destruction perpetrated in large part by concentrations of all-too-often bigoted financial wealth and its brutal club of military and police power.
+As if the progressive populist sphere of consciousness and action were engaged in novel struggle against establishment power and oppression, Most Revolutionary envisions and dramatizes a revolutionary and far more humane world in face of the current human, animal, and ecological extinction-level events of climate collapse, nuclear threats, and genocide.
+These systemic calamities, among other forms of pervasive death and destruction, are perpetrated by concentrations of all-too-often bigoted financial wealth and its brutal club of military and police state power.

 “Since pure art makes for acceptance, it tends to become a social menace in so far as it assists us in tolerating the intolerable.” -Kenneth Burke, The Philosophy of Literary Form